socnetv/app/README.md

 install it from https://www.qt.io/developers

 Once you have Qt5 installed in your OS, you are ready to compile SocNetV from source.
-Download the tarball archive with the source code of the latest SocNetV version (you probably already have this :P).
+Download the archive with the source code of the latest version from https://github.com/socnetv/app/releases/latest, i.e. SocNetV-2.x.tar.gz

 All you have to do is to type in the following commands in order to decompress the SocNetV tarball and build it.
 Replace 2.X with the version you downloaded.